Nuclear Medicine Technologist

 Online or Hybrid Nuclear Medicine Technologist Degree Programs

 Due to the hands-on nature of nuclear medicine technologists programs, there are no completely online programs.
-However, there are certificate programs and degree-completion options for medical professionals with at least an associate’s degree.
+However, certificate programs and degree-completion options exist for medical professionals with at least an associate’s degree.
 Here are five programs:

 Massachusetts College of Pharmacy & Health Sciences School of Medical Imaging and Therapeutics

-The one-year advanced certificate in nuclear medicine technology certificate at the Massachusetts College of Pharmacy & Health Sciences School of Medical Imaging and Therapeutics is designed for professionals who are already working in the medical field and hold a bachelor’s degree or higher.
+The one-year advanced certificate in nuclear medicine technology at the Massachusetts College of Pharmacy & Health Sciences School of Medical Imaging and Therapeutics is designed for professionals with a bachelor’s degree or higher who already work in the medical field.

 This program is offered online with synchronous classes.
-This allows students to interact with staff and other students in real-time regularly.
+This allows students to regularly interact with staff and other students in real time.
 Students then complete clinical experiences at designated locations across the country.

 • Location: Boston, MA